izackp/Mopix/README.md

 * * codesign -s "Apple Development: Your Name (10-char-ID)"  /path/to/theirlib.dylib
 * * Possible Path: /opt/homebrew/Cellar/icu4c/70.1/lib/libicuuc.70.1.dylib
 or
-* * Project Settings > Signing & Capabilities > Hardened Runtime > Runtime Exceptions > Diable Library Validation
+* * Project Settings > Signing & Capabilities > Hardened Runtime > Runtime Exceptions > Disable Library Validation

 ### Design Goals
-Why not Godot?
-I wanted something I could possibly port to the 3ds.
 I also wanted to make a deterministic engine for input only networking.
-Granted.. the 3ds might not be powerful enough to support 'rollback' but we will see.
+Granted.. the swift might not be powerful enough to support 'rollback' but we will see.

 * Highly portable (built on SDL)
 * Deterministic